Viktor Chegin

 More than 20 of Chegin's trainees were disqualified for doping-related offenses between 2005 and 2015.
 As a result, he was banned for life from all sport-related activities on 17 February 2016.
-Historical results by Cheggin coached athletes continued to be disqualified into mid-2019.
+Historical results by Chegin-coached athletes continued to be disqualified into mid-2019.

 Biography

 On 16 July 2014, Chegin was fired from the Russian team amid an investigation by the Russian Anti Doping Agency (RUSADA).
 Sovetsky Sport quoted Valentin Balakhnichev, head of the All-Russia Athletic Federation saying Chegin would not be part of the team for the European championship, as the recent doping scandals had “tarnished Chegin’s career” but said the coach would continue to train athletes in Russia.

 While not part of the official delegation, Chegin was spotted in August 2014 in Zurich along the course of the 2014 European Athletics Championships coaching his athletes after the ban was in place.

 Banned for life in December 2012, after a second doping violation, Morozov continued to work with Chegin as an accredited Russian staff member at the 2014 IAAF World Race Walking Cup.